apache/incubator-xtable/website/docs/hms.md

 2. A compute instance where you can run Apache Spark.
 This can be your local machine, docker, or a distributed system like Amazon EMR, Cloud Dataproc etc.
    This is a required step to register the table in HMS using a Spark client.
-3. Clone the Onetable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://onetable.dev/docs/setup)
+3. Clone the OneTable [repository](https://github.com/onetable-io/onetable) and create the `utilities-0.1.0-SNAPSHOT-bundled.jar` by following the steps on the [Installation page](https://onetable.dev/docs/setup)
 4. This guide also assumes that you have configured the Hive Metastore locally or on EMR/Cloud Dataproc and is already running.

 ## Steps
 ### Running sync
-Create `my_config.yaml` in the cloned Onetable directory.
+Create `my_config.yaml` in the cloned OneTable directory.

 <Tabs
 groupId="table-format"